WEKIT-ECS/GEMINI/README.md

 Configuration of network protocols are made uncomplicated and basic support for MQTT is provided.
 Furthermore, we allow the user to easily configure sensors of a real device as inputs of the Digital Twin.
 We provide and generate basic prefabs, that can be used to visualize and simulate the data received from the device in real time.
+Custom forms of visualization like animations can be incorporated individually by the user, including more advanced replay behaviour.

 ![](images/brewery_scene.png)

+An example of a brewery DT replaying recorded sensor data of the brewing process.

 ## Requirements